AlgorithmiKee/notes/Machine_Learning/ELBO.md

 \end{align}
 $$

-In practice, this optimization problem is solved by parameterizing $q$ and applying gradient methods (detailed later).
+In practice, this optimization problem is usually solved by parameterizing $q$ and applying gradient methods (instead of applying calculus of variations).

 ### ELBO as regularized reconstruction